aiordache/demos/gpublog-demo/README.md

 When deploying on a host without an Nvidia GPU device, remove the `deploy` section from the Compose file, otherwise `docker-compose` will request the allocation of a GPU which will fail if the host does not have one.

 If no GPU is detected, the tensorflow framework will default to CPU.
-Training will take very long in this case.
+Training may take very long in this case.